 Step 1: Cleanse your skin

-Sarah says she often finds that cleansing is a hugely underrated step and overlooked by so many.
+Sarah says she often finds that cleansing is a hugely underrated step in your evening skincare routine and overlooked by so many.
 Removing any grime, makeup, pollution and sebum that has collected in the pores will allow your skin to function properly, as well as enabling your other skincare products to penetrate.

 Step 2: Exfoliate your skin

 Sarah recommends using a daily exfoliant to help reduce dullness or flakiness and allow the rest of your skincare to penetrate.
 She also recommends to avoid harsh, scratchy scrubs as she often meet clients who have damaged their skin with excessive physical exfoliants or microdermabrasion.
-Tearing the skin with crystals, micro‐beads and sharp granules has a thinning effect, and since your skin is your body's first line of defence, it also destroys your natural barrier against the environment.
+She says, "tearing the skin with crystals, micro‐beads and sharp granules has a thinning effect, and since your skin is your body's first line of defence, it also destroys your natural barrier against the environment."

 Step 3: Treat your skin with a serum or mask